 - 6.1.1.
-As outlined in the Summary and Explanation at Part 1 of this Constitution, the Council has established arrangements for the Overview and Scrutiny function in line with the following six principles, those being that the Overview and Scrutiny Committees shall: - a) cContributes to sound decision making in a timely way by holding decision makers to account as a 'critical friend'; - b) be aA Councillor led and owned function that-seeks to continuously improve through self-reflection and development; - c) eEnables the voice and concerns of the public to be heard and reflected in the Council's decision making process; - d) eEngages in decision making and policy development at an appropriate time to be able to have influence; - e) Contributes to and reflects the vision and priorities of the Council; and - f) be Aagile and be- able to respond to changing and emerging priorities at the right time with flexible working methods.
+As outlined in the Summary and Explanation at Part 1 of this Constitution, the Council has established arrangements for the Overview and Scrutiny function in line with the following six principles, those being that the Overview and Scrutiny Committees shall: - a) cContributes to sound decision making in a timely way by holding decision makers to account as a 'critical friend'; - b) be aA Councillor led and owned function that-seeks to continuously improve through self-reflection and development: - c) eEnables the voice and concerns of the public to be heard and reflected in the Council's decision making process; - d) eEngages in decision making and policy development at an appropriate time to be able to have influence;

+- f) be Aagile and be able to respond to changing and emerging priorities at the right time with flexible working methods.